ZakariaHn/To-do-list-React-app/README.md

-# To do list/React application
+# To do list/ React application

 # Installation:
 Navigate to the cloned directory, in the command line `npm i` then `npm start`